James Gandolfini as Tony Soprano, Jersey mob boss and conflicted family man

 As I mentioned, the black odd jacket and earth-tone slacks would come back from time to time over the course of The Sopranos.
 Certain elements remained the same: a black single-breasted jacket, an earth-toned shirt always worn sans tie, earth-toned pleated trousers, and black derby shoes.

-Tony also wears a melange oatmeal mock-neck shirt, a style that combines the aesthetic of a crew-neck sweatshirt with the lightweight comfort of a T-shirt.
+Tony also wears a marled taupe mock-neck shirt by St. Croix Collections, a style that combines the aesthetic of a crew-neck sweatshirt with the lightweight comfort of a T-shirt.
 It’s slightly dressier than either of those garments, but it’s still less formal than a collared shirt so Tony foregoes a pocket square with this outfit.
+(Read more of this episode’s outfit identified and described by my friend @TonySopranoStyle!)

 In all future appearances of this outfit aesthetic, Tony eschews pullover shirts in favor of button-up shirts.
 Costume designer Juliet Polcsa confirmed in a September 2014 interview with The Independent that “less polo shirts became more of a necessity as Jim Gandolfini gained more weight.
 He wasn’t comfortable in knits that clung to him.”